Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 How To Disable Microphone Access On Android

-To modify app permissions on your Android device, go to Settings > Apps, select the app you wish to modify and tap on Permissions.
+To modify app permissions on your Android device, go to Settings > Apps, select the app you want to modify and tap on Permissions.
 You can see all of the permissions that you've allowed or denied here, including microphone access, as well as review and adjust them as needed.

 To disable Google Assistant on your phone, go to Settings > Google > Account Services > Search, Assistant & Voice.
 Select Voice Match, then turn off "Hey Google."